mizosoft/methanol/README.md

 ### Multipart bodies

-This example uploads an image to the [imgur](https://imgur.com) image sharing service using a multipart body.
+The library also provides flexible support for multipart.
+In this example, a multipart body is used to upload an image to [imgur](https://imgur.com).

 ```java
 final Methanol client = Methanol.newBuilder()